Category Archives: Bavarian Royals

 Maria Josepha as Holy Roman Empress, circa 1765; Credit – Wikipedia

 During his unsuccessful marriage to Maria Josepha of Bavaria, Joseph’s father Franz I, Holy Roman Emperor died suddenly of a stroke or heart attack on August 18, 1765, at the age of 56, in his carriage while returning from the opera in Innsbruck, Austria.
-Since Joseph had been elected and crowned King of the Romans, the title of the elected heir to the Holy Roman Emperor, Joseph became Holy Roman Emperor although his mother Maria Theresa continued to wield the real power.
+Since Joseph had been elected and crowned King of the Romans, the title of the elected heir to the Holy Roman Emperor, Joseph became Holy Roman Emperor but his mother Maria Theresa continued to wield the real power.
 On September 17, 1765, Joseph was elevated by his mother Maria Theresa to be her co-regent in the Habsburg hereditary lands.
 Maria Josepha, of course, held the female counterparts of Joseph’s titles.

 Maria Josepha’s state of health led her and others to believe that she was pregnant.
 Joseph never loved Maria Josepha and the marriage was probably never consummated.
 Joseph avoided sharing a bedroom and even had their shared balcony in Schönbrunn Palace partitioned off so he would not have to see Maria Josepha.
 In a letter to his brother Leopold, Joseph wrote: As for my empress, there is no change.
 She has no illness but considerable disturbance.
 She [Josepha] may be pregnant though without the slightest swelling.
 I just don’t understand it, and I console myself with the happy life I lead as a bachelor husband.”